Statistical properties for mixing Markov chains with applications to dynamical systems: Introduction and statements

-The first result of this paper is an abstract LDT estimate for Markov chains satisfying a rather weak form of strong mixing.
-We will subsequently apply this general result to certain skew-product dynamical systems.
-Let us briefly describe the setting (see Section~\ref{aldts} for more details).
+The first result of this paper is an abstract, effective, exponential LDT estimate for Markov chains satisfying a rather {\em weak} form of strong mixing.
+In particular, the quasi-compactness of the corresponding Markov operator may fail to hold (which will indeed be the case in certain interesting applications).
+Besides being more general, compared to~\cite{HH}, our method is much more straightforward and does not use the perturbation theory of linear operators.
+We will subsequently apply this general result to some skew-product dynamical systems.

+Let us briefly describe this abstract setting (see Section~\ref{aldts} for more details).
 A stochastic dynamical system (SDS) on $M$ (also referred to as a Markov kernel) is a continuous function $K \colon M \to \Prob (M)$, where the set $\Prob (M)$ of probability measures is equipped with the weak topology (see~\cite[Section 2.1]{CDK-paper1} for precise definitions).
+For a point $x \in M$ and a Borel set $E\subset M$, $K_x (E)$ can be interpreted as the probability that the state $x$ transitions to some state in $E$.
+A measure $\smu \in \Prob (M)$ is called $K$-stationary if for any Borel set $E \subset M$,